Compatible Coils for Use with HotSpark® Ignition

 voltage reading.
 If the voltmeter reads +12 volts or more, there’s little or no

 resistance in the wire going from the ignition switch to the positive terminal

 of the coil.
 If the wire leading from the ignition switch to the coil’s positive

 terminal is a resistor wire, the voltmeter will typically read +6 to +10 volts DC.

-Now, rev the engine until the voltage stops increasing (usually about 3,000
+Now, start and rev the engine until the voltage stops increasing (usually about 3,000

 RPM).
 Write down the voltage reading.